 Tackifier is a chemical compound used in formulating adhesives to increases the stickiness of the substance.
 Tackifiers are mainly used in erosion control, added to the pneumatic seeding mix or substrate for steep slopes.
 This increases the tackiness of a substance, helping to keep it in place.

 A Tag Axle is a type of lift axle located behind the driving tandem axles.
 Lowered to the ground when needed for heavy loads, distributing the loaded weight across more axles.
 Tag axles shorten the wheelbase making it more maneuverable than a push axle.
 Tag axles are standard on Peterson Blower Trucks.

 Peterson’s blower trucks and trailers feature a Tri-Lobe™ Blower which is a robust and reliable system.
-The system is designed to use 5- and 6-inch diameter hoses which can blow materials that could plug smaller hoses.
+The system is designed to use 5 and 6 inch (12.7 and 15.24 cm) diameter hoses which can blow materials that could plug smaller hoses.
 Stiffer at the shaft than than a two-lobe blower and runs more consistently.

 A Walking Floor, or Live Floor, describes the sliding slats of the blower truck or trailer floor, continually moving material toward the feeder.
 Peterson’s live floors feature Top Seal, interlocking slats, keeping material from filtering down.
 Unlike a conveyor, live floors do not leak, allow for quick clean up, and move a wide variety of materials toward the feeder more efficiently.
 The walking floor eliminates more traditional v-shaped hoppers which are prone to bridging.